Key takeaways

 Here are some measures you can take to lessen your debt if you’re currently subject to a penalty APR:

-• Limit using this credit card and pay off balances as soon as possible.
+- Limit using this credit card and pay off balances as soon as possible.
 If you’re not able to reverse the penalty APR, you’ll want to keep your balance as low as possible.
 Make it a priority to pay off that balance as soon as you can.
+Bankrate’s credit card payoff calculator can help you come up with a repayment plan.

-• If you can’t pay off the balance, consider applying for a balance transfer credit card.
+- Consider applying for a balance transfer credit card if you can’t pay off the balance.
 Look for a balance transfer credit card to lessen the burden of carrying debt subject to a penalty APR.

-2. Consider automatic payments.
+- Consider automatic payments.
 Many credit card issuers offer the option of automatic payments so you can set a date and put your payments on autopilot.
-The payments draw from your bank account, and you can choose to make a full or minimum payment (full payment is recommended).
+The payments draw from your bank account, and you can choose to make a full or minimum payment (although we recommend a full payment if possible).
+Just remember to ensure there’s enough in your bank account to cover the payment amount since insufficient funds are another trigger for penalty APRs.

-3. Set reminders.
+- Set reminders.
 If you’d rather not use automatic payments, set reminders for yourself.
-You can do it on your phone or computer, set text or email reminders through your issuer, or take the old-school approach with a circled date on a calendar or a sticky note on your monitor.
+You can do it yourself by setting up calendar reminders on your phone or computer, or you can set text or email reminders through your issuer.
+You can also take the old-school approach with a circled date on a calendar or a sticky note on your monitor.

 Best credit cards with no penalty APR